-Jason Pomerantz, M.D. is an Assistant Professor in the Division of Plastic & Reconstructive Surgery.
-An accomplished craniofacial surgeon, Dr. Pomerantz specializes in pediatric plastic and reconstructive surgery including repair of craniofacial anomalies.
-He cares for children and adults with congenital or acquired deformities, especially the head and face, including cleft lip and palate, craniosynostosis and traumatic facial injuries.
+Jason Pomerantz, M.D. is an Associate Professor of Surgery, Surgical Director of the UCSF Craniofacial Center, and Director of the Pomerantz Lab.
+Dr. Pomerantz is an expert craniofacial surgeon specializing in pediatric plastic and reconstructive surgery and repair of craniofacial anomalies.
+He treats children and adults with congenital or acquired deformities, especially the head and face, including cleft lip and palate, craniosynostosis and traumatic facial injuries.

 Dr. Pomerantz earned his medical degree at the Albert Einstein College of Medicine.
 He completed a residency at UCSF, a postdoctoral research fellowship in regeneration biology at Stanford University, and a fellowship in craniofacial surgery at the University of Washington.